I hope you found parts 1 & 2 of this blog series useful.

 I see clients pay good money for the website that is of substandard quality and the basic SEO elements are not built into their website.
 This is the equivalent of opening a shop and then barricading it so none can see it – does not make sense, does it?!

-So, here are the 5 main things to do and test
+5 main SEO things to do & test

-1. Regularly write and publish fresh content on your website in the form of blogs or news updates with a min of 550 words.
 Why?
-Search engines crawl the internet approximately once a month looking to see if you have made any changes/additions to your website in a form of content such as a blog that will help your potential customers solve a problem or a need they have and it is related to the products or services you offer.
+Search engines such as Google, Bing and others crawl the internet approximately once a month looking to see if you have made any changes/additions to your website in a form of content such as a blog that will help your potential customers solve a problem or a need they have and it is related to the products or services you offer.

 Bye for now